mikeycal/vse-stopwatch-timer-for-blender/README.md

 - Add a stopwatch or timer overlay to your blender videos
 - Count Up [Stopwatch] or Count Down [Timer]
-- Uses "Text Effect" strips
+- Places unique timestamps inside of each video frame using "Text Effect" strips
+- Encapsulates all the frames into a metastip making it easy to select move and group property settings.
-  - resize it, move it, change the color, add a shadow
+- resize it, move it, change its color, add a shadow, use it with effect strips or even animate its properties with keyframes.
 - PLEASE view the "known issues" for this Script [here](https://github.com/mikeycal/vse-stopwatch-timer-for-blender/issues/1)

 ## Timer Example: